-For a card system, REQ cards are placed in an initial load or reload card deck between the

-IBM-supplied SCON and TERM cards.
+For a card system, REQ cards are placed in an initial load or reload card deck between the IBM-supplied SCON and TERM cards.
 If the optional CORE card is used, it must be placed before or after the REQ cards, not between any of them.
-The order of cards for an initial load and reload is illustrated in Figures 8-2 and 8-4 under "Card System Initial Load Operating Procedure" and "Card System Reload Operating Procedure," respectively, tape.
-The procedure for punching this tape is included in "Preparation of Load Mode and
+The order of cards for an initial load and reload is illustrated in Figures 8-2 and 8-4 under "Card System Initial Load Operating Procedure" and "Card System Reload Operating Procedure," respectively, in this chapter.

-For a paper tape system, these control records are punched in the system configuration card system use paper tape system use

-System Configuration Control Tapes" in this chapter.
-The system configuration tape is entered between the IBM-supplied tapes, BP02 and BP03, as illustrated in Figures 8-7 and in this chapter.
+For a paper tape system, these control records are punched in the system configuration tape.
+The procedure for punching this tape is included in "Preparation of Load Mode and System Configuration Control Tapes" in this chapter.
+The system configuration tape is entered between the IBM-supplied tapes, BP02 and BP03, as illustrated in Figures 8-7 and 8-9 under "Paper Tape System Initial Load Operating Procedure" and "Paper Tape System Reload Operating Procedure" in this chapter.